-The word “piriformis” comes from Latin and means “pear shaped”.
-The word “syndrome” comes from the Greek word “sun-” meaning “together” and “dramein” which means “to run”.
+The word “piriformis” comes from Latin and means “pear-shaped”.
+The word “syndrome” comes from the Greek word for “sun-” meaning “together” and “dramein” which means “to run”.

 Piriformis is the name of a flat pyramidal muscle partially located in the pelvic region and in the back of the hip joint.
 It starts at the lower spine, in the gluteal region, and from the anterior part of the sacrum.
 It connects with the thighbone (near the femur) and is parallel to the posterior margin of the gluteus medius.
 It is innervated by some sacral nerves and it helps the hip to rotate and the leg to turn outward.
 The most important aspect of its location is that it is very close and almost perpendicular to the great sciatic notch, a thick and long nerve in the body.

 It is a neuromuscular disorder which is associated with the sciatic nerve.
 When the piriformis muscle presses the sciatic nerve it causes pain, tingling, and dullness in the hip/ buttocks.
 It can limit one’s mobility if not treated and is linked to the sciatic nerve.
 Often, the piriformis syndrome is mistakenly taken for sciatica or other similar conditions.
 It can be diagnosed only by exclusion, and its treatment, such as stretching, exercises, and even surgery, can require some time.

 Someone who has piriformis syndrome will usually feel tingling, numbness, pain in their pelvic area especially while being active or while sitting.
 The most common symptoms of piriformis syndromes involve:

 - Acute tenderness or numbness or tingling in the buttock and in the gluteal area that could extend to the leg